 ֍ Please read this guide prior to submitting your report.
 Reports that are not submitted according to the following guidelines will be returned to the author.

-Reports should be submitted on the designated form (Template for contributors to HA-ESI).
+Reports should be submitted on the designated form: Template for HA-ESI preliminary reports or Template for HA-ESI final reports.
+Please follow the instructions in the Template.
 The length of the text and the number of illustrations should be in accord with the findings and with the format of the journal.
 All appended reports (such as coins or glass finds) must be submitted along with the main report in the same file.

 Reports adhering to the guidelines will be promptly accepted for editing.

 ֍ The digital format of HA-ESI does not restrict the number of illustrations.
 Nevertheless, it is advised to choose the illustrations carefully by their quality and relevance to the description in the text, while taking into account the length of the report.

-· IAA excavation photographs must be first be entered into the MENORA system.
-Photographs from other excavations should be submitted as separate digital files.
+֍ IAA excavation photographs must be first be entered into the MENORA system.
+Photographs from other excavations should be submitted as high-quality digital files (no less then 1 MB each) .

 ֍ The illustration captions and their file names or MENORA Numbers should be listed in the designated place at the bottom part of the template form.

-· Pottery figures that are made up digitally should be submitted as PDF files; they are to include the serial number of each object and a scale (or scales, if necessary).
+֍ Pottery figures that are made up digitally should be submitted as PDF files, ai or PSD; they are to include the serial number of each object and a scale (or scales, if necessary).
+When sending a mockup, make sure to send the only the relevant or.

-· Plans and maps that were drawn by the IAA draftspersons should be submitted as PDF-layers files.
-Manual additions may be marked on these figures, scanned and sent as PDF files.
+֍ Plans and maps that were drawn by the IAA draftspersons should be submitted as PDF-layers files.
+Additions may be marked manually on these figures, scanned and sent as PDF files, which will serve as mockups.

-· Digital plans and maps that are prepared by the author should be submitted in PDF-layers format.
+֍ Digital plans and maps that are prepared by the author should be submitted in PDF-layers, ai or PSD format.

 ֍ Remember to include an arrow pointing to the north and a scale, as well as numbers of the walls and loci mentioned in the text.